 Abstract: To understand the most simple form of emergence and growth still requires engaging a wide diversity of ideation including phase and scaling transitions, initial conditions, and boundary conditions, all between the finite and the infinite.
 Also, this analysis is set within work that started in December 2011 to define the 202 doublings (alongside the 202 base-2 notations) from the Planck scale (Planck Length/Planck Time and Planck Mass/Planck Charge) through to the current size of the universe, age of the universe, mass of the universe, and charge of the universe.
-If the “infinitely dense, infinitely hot” conceptual framework is diffused with this natural inflation, the dynamics of emergence and growth become self-evident-and-simple, and new questions and insights about the very nature of reality are opened.
+If the “infinitely dense, infinitely hot” conceptual framework can be diffused within a natural inflation, and the dynamics of emergence and growth become self-evident-and-simple, new questions and insights about the very nature of reality are opened.

 Is this the first manifestation of space-time?

 Observation.
 At the time of this writing, only two references came up when googling the words, “boundary conditions between the finite and infinite.”
 Both refer to our earlier work.
 Without those all-important “quotes” as delimiters, there are 242,000 references that discuss how combinations of those words apply to virtually every discipline under the sun.
 All have a common starting point.
 Yet, I have yet to become aware of an analysis by scholars of such a starting point between the finite and infinite.

 Visualizations of a common starting point.
 Two initial images open the analysis.
 Both have been analyzed within many pages of this website.
 Though not widely affirmed, it will continue to be argued here, that these initial ratios-then-structures:

 (2) extend our understanding of the very nature of light,

 (3) render the first space-time moment of continuity, symmetry and harmony (infinity), and

 (4) create a foundation from which all things as things are made.